-Understanding how the algorithm works, will help guide your strategy and more quickly build a following of prospective art buyers.
+Understanding how the algorithm works will help guide your social media strategy to quickly build a following of prospective art buyers.

-Museums are doing an outstanding job with Instagram.
-Follow some of the big ones to observe what works for them and how they are using Instagram’s features.
+Many museums are doing an outstanding job with Instagram.
+Follow some of the big ones to observe what works for them and how they are using the features to improve their Instagram strategy.